Asa Hutchinson 2024 presidential campaign: Fourth debate

-Hutchinson again did not quality for the fourth Republican debate, yet again falling well short of the polling requirements, stating that he is remaining in the race so that Republican voters can have "plenty of choices."
+Hutchinson again did not qualify for the fourth Republican debate, yet again falling well short of the polling requirements, stating that he is remaining in the race so that Republican voters can have "plenty of choices."

 On January 5, Hutchinson attended a campaign stop in Muscatine, Iowa as part of his "Return to Normal" tour just 10 days before the Iowa caucus, breaking with the other Republican candidates which have shifted away from in-person meet the candidate sessions, to digital ad and information campaigns.
 Hutchinson has also taken a personal likening to the "Return to Normal" brand, mostly due to his campaign being a return to the Bush-era of Republican politics.

 On January 10, Hutchinson wrote an op-ed in The Des Moines Register titled "Renew hope and rebuild the American Dream" where he outlined the problems that America is currently facing, such as the opioid epidemic and open borders, and what he plans on doing to solve these problems as president.
 Hutchinson touts his experience in the Bush administration, as well as the $2 billion surplus in the Arkansas state budget as proof of his leadership capabilities, and states that America must embrace unity and a restoration of the American Dream.

 During this period Hutchinson has also started to seriously suffer in name recognition.
 At one campaign event in a half-empty bar in Waukee, Iowa, one attendee who gave comment to The Washington Post had no idea who Hutchinson was, asking "Was he a state trooper?"
 Additionally, The Washington Post noted that most attendants at his rallies were the same group of political science students from Duke University on a project to learn more about the Iowa caucus.
 Hutchinson has also personally spent time canvassing with voters consistently asking who he plans to vote for to the point where Hutchinson joked he should change his campaign slogan to "I'm still running."